scvodigital/scvo-frontend/content/about.md

 * Increasing opportunities for interests from all areas of civil society to network, connect interests and access services.
 * Increasing access to programmes that improve practice and build collective third sector capacity.
 * Ensuring that the public and civil society has increased opportunities to learn about and from third sector expertise and experience.

+## Annual Report 2014 -15

+Our Annual Report is presented by our Directors, together with the audited financial statement for the year ended 31 March 2015.
+It is available for download in the following formats.

+[SCVO Annual Report 2014 – 15 (PDF format)]**http://www.scvo.org.uk/wp-content/uploads/2015/10/SCVO-Financial-Statements-2014-15.pdf**

+[SCVO Annual Report 2014 – 15 (Word format)]**http://www.scvo.org.uk/wp-content/uploads/2015/10/SCVO-Financial-Statements-2014-15.docx**